SoulInfernoDE/compile-kernel-from-source/README.md

 -->> Your custom MOK signing key is now installed in your bios, your kernel is signed with it and your linux system is verifying it

 # Kernel 5.18+ and 6.x+
-Has the ASHMEM module removed completely.
-Therefore we need to reverse that changes until Anbox switches to MEMFD instead of ASHMEM.
+Has the ASHMEM module removed completely. <del>Therefore we need to reverse that changes until Anbox switches to MEMFD instead of ASHMEM.

 Steps to do that:
 - Download the patch file and apply it reversed